-Thousands of soldiers were deployed to quell the rioters, newspaper reports at the time spoke of there being at least 15,000 troops.
-Cowed by the military the rioters dispersed and the riots were effectively over by the evening of Thursday 8 June; however in total some 285 people had died, most at the hands of the soldiers, and 25 individuals were subsequently hanged for their part in the riots.
+Thousands of soldiers were deployed to quell the rioters, newspaper reports at the time spoke of there being at least fifteen-thousand troops.
+Cowed by the military the rioters dispersed and the riots were effectively over by the evening of Thursday 8 June; however in total some two-hundred and eighty-five people had died, most at the hands of the soldiers, and twenty-five individuals were subsequently hanged for their part in the riots.
 We can only begin to imagine how the Dent family must have felt at this time.
-William's grandfather was 42 years old and had been widowed five years previously.
-In June 1780 he had four children to care for, William's father, John, was the eldest aged 13, followed by Thomas aged 9, George aged 8 and Margaret aged 7, the younger children in particular must have been so scared.
+William's grandfather was forty-two years old and had been widowed five years previously.
+In June 1780 he had four children to care for, William's father, John, was the eldest aged thirteen, followed by Thomas aged nine, George aged eight and Margaret aged seven, the younger children in particular must have been so scared.
 Charles Dickens was later to write about the Gordon Riots in his novel of 1841 Barnaby Rudge: A Tale of the Riots of Eighty.

 Click to enlarge picture.
 Detail from Richard Horwood's 1799 Map of London showing both St Sepulchre and St Andrew's churches numbered 1 and 2 respectively in red.
 Also numbered is Newgate Prison, numbered 3.